-The Company also has an Employee Stock Purchase Plan ("ESPP") that was approved by shareholders in fiscal year 2015, under which 800 shares of common stock have been authorized.
-For the 13 weeks ended May 1, 2021, no shares were issued under the ESPP and, as of May 1, 2021, the number of shares available for issuance was 374.
+The Company also had an Employee Stock Purchase Plan ("ESPP") that was approved by shareholders in fiscal year 2015, under which 800 shares of common stock were authorized.
+For the 13 and 26 weeks ended July 31, 2021, no shares were issued under the ESPP and, as of July 31, 2021, the number of shares available for issuance was 374.
+As of January 30, 2021, due to the pending merger with the Great Outdoors Group (as defined below), the Company discontinued its ESPP in accordance with the plan document